 In this insulated shipping box design, the temperature is passively controlled by pre-conditioned frozen (-20°C) and liquid (5°C) refrigerants in combination with an insulated polyurethane (PUR) foam container (with inner product box).

 - A tet-dominated meshing algorithm is used to mesh the entire geometry.
 An automatic operation was performed with a moderate mesh fineness.

 - All the contacts were set as bonded contacts.
-For the actual model, we needed 6 pairs of contacts containing several faces which were grouped in topological entity sets.
+For the actual model, we needed six pairs of contacts containing several faces, which were then grouped in topological entity sets.